buildkite/iam-ssh-agent/README.md

   --query 'Parameter.ARN'
 ```

+Once you have added both keys to the Parameter Store, and submitted
-Add the public key to the service you want to access, then delete the key files
+the public key to the service you want to access, delete the key
-from your file system.
-When adding the public key to a service, give the key a
+files from your file system.
+When adding public keys to a service,
-descriptive name like the Parameter ARN printed by the last command.
+give the key a descriptive name like the Parameter ARN printed by
+the last command.

 ### Granting Access to Keys